OpenNews/opennews-website/what/community/scholarships/index.md

 ## What this program offers

-* Financial support toward events or program expenses that help you develop your work in journalism and tech.
-We offer $250 and $500 stipends, depending on the cost of the program you'd like to attend.
+* $250 and $500 stipends, depending on the cost of the program you'd like to attend.
 * Connections with other people, resources, and opportunities related to your work.

 ## Who should apply

-* Anyone working at the intersection of journalism and tech: developers, designers, reporters, editors, audience experts, product thinkers, newsroom allies.
+* Journalists who work in data, code, or social justice: developers, designers, reporters, editors, audience experts, product thinkers, newsroom allies.
 * People of color, women, journalists from local and regional news organizations, and other underrepresented groups in journalism and technology are strongly encouraged to apply.

 ## What happens after you apply